|Member Sentiment Bullish|

 The USD/CAD pair has a close correlation because of the amount of trade the two nations carry out.
 Politically, this relationship has been stable for so long, that politics hardly ever have an impact, except as the US opens trade agreements with other nations.
 However, since most of this trade is commodity related, oil prices provide the biggest opportunity for profit on the pair.
 Another profit window occurs whenever the Fed announces an interest rate change.
 Generally, the pair has not been useful for carry trades, though occasionally depreciation in the dollar can make this possible.

-Key Fundamental Forex Events and Forecasts for the Coming Week The following table lists the key economic data and other events that are due out during the week of April 22nd – April 26th, with release times displayed for...Read More
+Key Fundamental Forex Events and Forecasts for the Coming Week The following table lists the key economic data and other events that are due out during the week of October 14th–October 18th, with release times displayed for the GMT time...Read More

-Key Fundamental Forex Events and Forecasts for the Coming Week The following table lists the key economic data and other events that are due out during the week of April 15th – April 19th, with release times displayed for...Read More
+Key Fundamental Forex Events and Forecasts for the Coming Week The following table lists the key economic data and other events that are due out during the week of October 7th–October 11th, with release times displayed for the GMT time...Read More

-Key Fundamental Forex Events for the Week of April 8th through April 12th The following table lists the key economic data and other events that came out during the week of April 8th through April 12th, with release times...Read More
+Key Fundamental Forex Events for the Week of September 30th through October 4th The following table lists the key economic data and other events that came out during the week of September 30ththrough October 4th, with release times displayed...Read More